Samuel Seabury (judge): Legal and judicial career

 Seabury then resumed his private law practice.
 Active in the New York City Bar Association with William Nelson Cromwell, Seabury succeeded Cromwell as that organization's president from 1939 to 1941.

 In 1930–1932, Seabury became lead investigator of the Hofstadter Committee (sometimes called the Seabury Investigations), a joint legislative committee which investigated corruption in New York's municipal courts and police department and called over a thousand witnesses.
 Those investigations forced Jimmy Walker out of the office of Mayor of New York City.
 In 1950, Seabury published The New Federalism, expressing doubts about increasing governmental power.

+Seabury innovated a form of proportional representation that NYC adopted for city elections in 1937 and used for several elections.
+He supplied the foreword to George H. Hallett, Jr.'s 1937 book Proportional Representation, in which he claimed that New York's adoption of proportional representation would do away with gerrymandering, break the monopoly held by the party machine, and secure independence of choice to every voter, and other good things.

+In 1950, Seabury published The New Federalism, expressing doubts about increasing governmental power.

 Investigative technique

 Seabury's chief counsel, Isidore Kresel, pioneered the innovative investigative technique that Seabury used in his investigations of Tammany Hall during the Seabury Commission.
 This technique has since become standard.
 Prior to this technique, an investigative commission or committee relied on interviews and public testimony from confessors to inform on decisions and outcomes of investigations.
 Kresel's method relied, instead, on gathering incredible amounts of facts pertaining to the investigation, including bank account documents, brokerage accounts, leases, title records, and income tax returns, and then using these documents to confront a witness during questioning.